 Can I use yellow mustard instead of brown/black mustard?

-Nope.
-Yellow mustard seeds (often used in ballpark mustard) lack the intense pungency required for Chinese-style heat.
-Stick with brown or black mustard seeds/powder.
+No. Yellow mustard seeds lack the intense pungency required for authentic Chinese-style heat.
+Brown or black mustard seeds/powder are essential.

 Why does my mustard lose heat so fast?